AdobeDocs/photoshop-api-docs/README.md

   ]
 }'
 ```

+This initiates an asynchronous job and returns a response containing an href.
+Use the value in the href to poll for the status of the job.
+This is illustrated in [Example 6](#example-6-fetch-the-status-of-the-job-after-successfully-submitting-a-request).

 ### Example 5: /documentManifest (Retrieving a PSD manifest)

-#### Sample 5.1: Initiate a job to retrieve a PSD's JSON manifest

 The `/documentManifest` api can take one or more input PSD's to generate JSON manifest files from.
 The JSON manifest is the tree representation of all of the layer objects contained in the PSD document.

+#### Sample 5.1: Initiate a job to retrieve a PSD's JSON manifest

 Using Example.psd, with the use case of a document stored in Adobe's Creative Cloud, a typical curl call might look like this:

 ```shell
 curl -X POST \